 There are two principles regarding debt which, admittedly, are somewhat in tension.
 The first principle is that Christians should keep their promises and pay what they owe.
-This is part of the general rule of the ninth commandment which says we are not to bear false witness (Exodus 20:16).
-We could also use Numbers 30:2, which concerns vows, as a guide to lead us to keep our word and pay what we agreed to pay.
-The second principle is that the lender should also be merciful and consider the plight of the person that has to go in debt.
+The basis for this tenet is the ninth commandment which states we are not to bear false witness (Exodus 20:16).
+We could also use Numbers 30:2, which concerns vows, as a guide in keeping our word.
+The second principle is that the lender should also be merciful and consider the plight of the person that has to go into debt.

 The Lord is well aware that some poor people will not be able to pay back money loaned to them.
 The loans they get are really gifts by the creditor to aid them in their poverty.
-Notice the law concerning what you owed was completely cancelled every seventh year in a seven-year cycle that lead up to the Jubilee year in the fiftieth year, which is stated in Deuteronomy 15, especially in verses 1 and 2.
+Notice the law concerning what you owed was completely cancelled every seventh year in a seven-year cycle that lead up to the Jubilee year, which is stated in Deuteronomy 15.

 Interestingly, not only did God say that interest should NOT be charged on a debt, he forbad the lender from keeping things necessary for living even when the borrower offered such as security for a loan.
 Exodus 22 states that a lender was not even to take a person's coat as a pledge of repayment but rather give it back to him (Exodus 22:25 - 27).